pluralsh/documentation/pages/reference/troubleshooting.md

 to reset the credential and reauthorize the browser for the correct project.

-# Initialization Errors
+## Initialization Errors
 ### Workspace Initialization
 `Your workspace hasn't been configured, try running 'plural init'` `Could not find workspace.yaml file, you might need to run 'plural init'`

+Base cloud provider setup for a Plural repository is stored in your workspace.yaml file.
+This should be created when running `plural init`.

-# Deployment Errors
+## Deployment Errors
 ### Invalid apiVersion for K8s

 `error: exec plugin: invalid apiVersion "client.authentication.k8s.io/v1alpha1" error: exec plugin: invalid apiVersion "client.authentication.k8s.io/v1alpha1" exit status 1`